wiseman-timelord/MaNTella-Launcher/README.md

 This is a fork, main is (here)[https://github.com/art-from-the-machine/Mantella]

 # Development
 - Implement dynamic code from, llm and mql5, experience.
 From reducing inputs in EAs, we learn that many of the inputs, can actually be dynamic, and not present at all in user interaction.
-All this could scale based on context size?
+Most of this could scale based on context size?
 ```
 temperature = 0.5
 max_tokens = 125